Andre270203/augmented-reality-transparency-test/README.md

 An Augmented Reality web application that displays a composite video overlay when a specific seashell target image is detected using your device's camera.

+**Note: This application is part of the research paper presented at the International Conference on Computer Vision, 2025.
+(CV4E)**

 ## Overview

 This AR application uses image tracking to display a transparent video overlay in 3D space.
 When the camera detects the target seashell image, it plays two synchronized videos - one containing the color information and another containing the alpha (transparency) channel - creating a realistic composited AR experience.